bobwilmes/airscape/README.md

 # Air Scape

-Hackster.io Project - Particulate detector for air quality using Sony Spresense
+### Hackster.io Project - Particulate detector for air quality using Sony Spresense

-index.js submission for Alexa Skill
+## This is the index.js submission for Alexa Skill named ("Air Scape")

 Project: Air Quality particulate matter tracker with Amazon Alexa